iturdikulov/obs_auto/README.md

   for OBS Studio, you need to install it before using this script.
 - `uv` is recommended for dependency management and project environments.
 If not installed, you can install it using `pip install uv`.
-- Script testes in Linux environment, in other OS it may require additional setup.
+- The script is tested in Linux environment, in other OS it may require additional setup.

 ### Installation